-The Supervisory Fishery Biologist is the crew leader for the Idaho Fish-Marking Program.
-This position is responsible for the maintenance and operation of five Automated fish-marking trailers and one manual PIT tagging trailer.
-The Supervisory Fishery Biologist is responsible for scheduling crews among nine anadromous hatcheries throughout the state of Idaho along with making travel arrangements for the entire crew.
-This position is also responsible for other equipment maintenance along with data accuracy, producing an annual report, conducting interviews and crew hiring, and conducting employee evaluations.
+The Supervisory Fishery Biologist is the crew leader for the Constant Fractional Marking Program which consists of up to 15 employees.
+This position is responsible for the operation and maintenance of five Automated fish-marking trailers.
+The Supervisory Fishery Biologist is responsible for scheduling crews among five anadromous hatcheries throughout Northern California along with making travel arrangements for the entire crew.
+Other responsibilities include other equipment maintenance along with data accuracy, producing an annual report, conducting interviews and crew hiring, as well as conducting employee evaluations.
+The Supervisory Fishery Biologist will be responsible for reviewing and approving travel expense claims and employee timesheets.
+Fish-marking experience with codedwire tagging, adipose fin-clipping, and AutoFish Trailer experience is desired but not required.